SystemsCyber/LangSec-SysML-Prototype/README.md

 # LangSec-SysML-Prototype

-This repository demonstrates the feasibility of using **SysML models** in Cameo to define message grammars, and automatically generate **secure parsers** using **ANTLR**.
+This repository demonstrates the feasibility of using **SysML models** in Cameo to define message grammars and automatically generate **secure parsers** using **ANTLR**.
 It follows the LANGSEC principle of making input structure explicit, verifiable, and machine-readable.
 ---

-## 🧭 Objective
+## Objective

 Show that a system model in SysML can: